+Juan Carlos Martinez Mori, Yanning Li, Daniel Work

 Introduction

-This report presents the most relevant data quality issues found in the data set available for the project Improving the Effectiveness of Smart Work Zone Technologies (R27-155).
-This data set was generated and provided by two traffic management systems deployed by the company Ver-Mac.
+This report documents the data analysis for the project Improving the Effectiveness of Smart Work Zone Technologies (R27-155).
+The data collected by Ver-Mac traffic management systems deployed in two work zones was studied.
+Multiple findings regarding this data set are presented.